Gabriel-vzh2vs/SYS3062.github.io/rootfile.md

 This is a first course in theory and practice for modeling and simulation, two mainstays of system engineering.
-The course covers fundamental principles and paradigms for modeling stochastic systems starting from model verification & validation, types of uncertainties, and examples of model types.
-It includes the following:
+The course covers fundamental principles, paradigms and practices for modeling stochastic systems and analyzing them through computational experiments (aka simulations).
+It is a course integrating lectures and lab sessions covering:

+- An introduction to modeling, model verification & validation, types of uncertainties, and examples of model types.
+Modeling and simulation through the lens of stochastic processes.

-- Techniques and supporting theory for Monte Carlo based simulation analytics (aka "output analysis") for estimating means and variances of system variables.
-This incorporates construction of single confidence intervals with adjustmentments for skewness, and multiple, simultaneous confidence intervals with the Bonferroni correction.
-Statistical independence.
+- Techniques and supporting theory (SLLN, CLT) for Monte Carlo based simulation analytics (aka "output analysis") for estimating means and variances of system variables.
+Statistical independence and lack thereof.

+- Spreadsheet-based simulations using the XLRisk plugin.

+- Construction of single confidence intervals with adjustmentments for skewness, and multiple, simultaneous confidence intervals with the Bonferroni correction.

-- Distribution modeling (aka "input analysis") which is used to model random variables of the system.
+- The process of distribution modeling (aka "input analysis") for capturing random variables of the system.
+Goodness of fit through the $\chi^2$- and KS-tests.
+The Phitter tool.

-- Simulation logic, data structures, and architectures.
+- Simulation logic, common data structures, platforms and architectures (e.g., HLA, cloud solutions).
+Pipelines and workflows.
+Data management.

 - Modeling and simulation of queueing networks.

-of discrete-event and
-continuous simulation.
-Monte Carlo methods, generating random numbers & variates, spreadsheet add-ins & applications, sampling distributions & confidence intervals, input analysis & distribution fitting.
-Discrete-event dynamic systems, modeling, simulation logic & data structures, output analysis, model verification & validation, comparing alternative systems, simulation optimization, case studies.
-Prerequisite: CS 2100, APMA 3100, and APMA 3120.

-The modeling and simulation techniques and methods we might cover include Monte Carlo Methods, and Distribution Modelling, Output Analysis, Statistical Testing and Correction Methods (i.e: Test for Randomness, and Bonferroni Correction), Discrete Event Simulation, Agent-Based Modelling, System Dynamics, and Debugging.
-We hope that our course provides a foundation for future learning and application.
+- Generating random numbers & variates, and the

+- Comparing alternative systems, simulation optimization, case studies. (this is a leftover item from the SIS course description)

+- Selected advanced topics (e.g., Agent-Based Modelling, state machines)

+The lab will additionally include topics such as debugging, setting up Python environments.
+VSCode with copilot.

+Some words about Python and Excel.
+And some words about Simio, Flexsim, Anylogic, Arena.

 ****Learning Objectives:****

 In your professional careers you will undoubtedly encounter projects and problems where simulation is an option for a solution.
 The purpose of this course is to provide you with a foundation covering theory and practice for stochastic simulations as a method for the design and analysis of systems.

 ****Prerequisites:****